Antonio López-Istúriz White: Defense rights of the disabled and the elderly

 Since 2000, he has been Vocal of the Board of Trustees of the AEQUITAS Foundation, an organization created by the General Council of the Spanish Notaries in order to provide free legal services to people who for reasons of age, physical or mental illness, or membership of certain socially-disadvantaged groups, are in need of special protection.
 Within the scope of his parliamentary activity, he was rapporteur of the European Parliament report that addressed issues such as vulnerability in old age and measures to support the elderly and disabled.

 Transatlantic relations

-López-Istúriz has always been involved in trans-Atlantic relations, As a member of the respective delegation in the European Parliament and also as Secretary-General of the European People’s Party, he travels frequently to the United States and holds meetings with politicians and other civil society actors In July 2018, he spoke in front of the Republican Study Committee (RSC), a caucus of conservative members of the Republican Party in the United States House of Representatives.
+As a member of the respective delegation in the European Parliament and also as Secretary-General of the European People’s Party, López-Istúriz travels frequently to the United States and holds meetings with politicians and other civil society actors.
+In July 2018, he spoke in front of the Republican Study Committee (RSC), a caucus of conservative members of the Republican Party in the United States House of Representatives.

-Besides holding several meetings with late Senator McCain, who was also the president of the International Republican Institute, López-Istúriz has met with republicans such as Senator Marco Rubio and congressmen Paul Ryan, Chris Smith, Ileana Ros-Lehtinen and Mario Díaz-Balart.
-Along with the latest two and with former congressman Lincoln Díaz-Balart, he has developed initiatives and activities in favor of Cuban democracy, a subject about which he is extremely passionate.
+Besides holding several meetings with the late Senator McCain, who was also the president of the International Republican Institute, López-Istúriz has met with Republicans such as Senator Marco Rubio and Congressmen Paul Ryan, Chris Smith, Ileana Ros-Lehtinen and Mario Díaz-Balart.
+Along with the latest two and with former congressman Lincoln Díaz-Balart, he has developed initiatives and activities in favor of Cuban democracy.